Blac Chyna Pregnant Again In 2017? It Probably Isn’t Rob Kardashian’s Baby

 Even the multi-color pattern on the belly section of Chyna’s shirt would draw the eye and at the right angle, could give the impression of a baby bump.

-If Chyna is pregnant again, the question that comes up right away for Kardashian fans is: “Who’s the daddy?”
+If Chyna is pregnant again, the question that comes up right away for Kardashian fans is, “Who’s the daddy?”

 So.
 Blac Chyna might be pregnant again AND they don't know who's the daddy?? ???????? fix it Jesus